Charming Creek Walkway

 The Charming Creek Walkway is approximately 25 minutes drive North of Westport on SH 67.
 If you’re heading to Karamea, it is a must-do en route.
 If you’re coming from the South turn right into Tyler Road heading inland, just before the Ngakawau River bridge.
 The car park is just up the road.
 The trail is one of the gems of the West coast and is well-signposted.
 There are decent toilets at the car park but none on the trail itself.

 Just across the river from Ngakawau is the equally tiny settlement of Hector, where there is an awesome Council-run freedom camping area just off the main road (for self-contained vehicles).
 Opposite, there is a little store selling all the basics if you need anything for your overnight stop.
 I left my van here for the day while I walked the trail.

 The Charming Creek Walkway

-I started the trail on a beautiful Autumn day at around 10.30am.
+I started the trail on a beautiful Autumn day at around 10.30 am.
 The car park was full, so bear this in mind if you want to visit in the height of summer!
 The first thing that struck me was the smell of coal, from the Stockton plant near the car park.
-It is a fitting reminder to the rich history of the area and sets the scene for the trail.
+It is a fitting reminder of the rich history of the area and sets the scene for the trail.

-The private railway line which the walkway follows, was built in 1912 to transport timber out of the valley.
-Bob Watson, one of the owners of the line, susbequently established the coal mine at Charming Creek and extended the line.
+The private railway line that the walkway follows, was built in 1912 to transport timber out of the valley.
+Bob Watson, one of the owners of the line, subsequently established the coal mine at Charming Creek and extended the line.
 Coal replaced timber on the line until 1958 when the road was built.